 Can you cure hypothyroidism??
 I developed it during pregnancy and found a way to get better…Read on…

 When I was pregnant for the first time I was pretty healthy.
 Anemic, but that’s the problem I had since I was a child.
 At around 9 or 10 weeks pregnant I started to get weird symptoms.
-Every evening when I would calm down, and layed in front of the TV I started to get this terrible choking feeling in my chest.
-It would be painful with every breath, like someone was sitting on my lounges.
+Every evening when I would calm down, and lay in front of the TV I started to get this terrible choking feeling in my chest.
+It would be painful with every breath like someone was sitting on my lounges.

-After a couple of days evenings started to freak me out.
+After a couple of days, evenings started to freak me out.
 Every evening the same, later I could hardly fall asleep from the chest pain.
 In the morning everything would be back to normal.

 AM I GOING MAD??

 Then I went to my GP.
-She said lets do heart EKG… And, my heart was fine.
+She said let’s do a heart EKG… And, my heart was fine.
 We did all the bloodwork also for thyroid hormones.
 It turned out my TSH was higher than it should.
 It was 5.5.
 Here in Croatia, they say it shouldn’t exceed 5, but my research said it is the best between 1 and 2 to get pregnant, and closest to zero while being on meds for hypothyroidism.
 They gave me Eutyrox 0,25 mg.
 After 3 days my symptoms subsided.

 Postpartum I still had to take Eutyrox, a lower dosage, but still there.
-The doctors said that pregnancy caused hypothyroidism can go away, but it can stay for life.
-Its a 50:50 chance.
+The doctors said that pregnancy-caused hypothyroidism can go away, but it can stay for life.
+It’s a 50:50 chance.

 Then there was new pregnancy 3 years later.
 This time I didn’t have to up my dosage, I stayed between 0.25 and 0.50… gained the same weight and everything.
-But during the last trimester I started taking Thorne ferrochel ferrous bisglycinate iron.
+But during the last trimester, I started taking Thorne ferrochel ferrous bisglycinate iron.Order here on Iherb

-You have to read this one… https://www.thyromate.com/blog/thyroid-and-iron-relationship
+- You have to read this one too…

 More for you to read…